Elevation: 10,604 ft

-One of the many peaks surrounding Mormon Gulch.
-Peak 10604 is worthy goal best reached via the mining road that leads from North Creek to the high Lemhi valley north of the peak.
+Gloved Peak is one of the many peaks surrounding Mormon Gulch.
+It is a worthy goal best reached via the mining road that leads from North Creek to the high Lemhi valley north of the peak.
 USGS Fallert Springs

 Southwest Rib, Class 2+ by Larry Prescott

 Climb from the North Creek Road [(C)(12) on Page 318].
 Follow this graded road 6.0 miles to the ranch at the mouth of North Creek Canyon.
 Park alongside the road.
 From this point, the road is closed to passenger vehicles.
 ATVs can make it up the rough road.
 Larry Prescott drove an ATV up to the shoulder of Peak 10640.
 Larry reported “The trail/road we traveled was is remarkably good condition.
 It wound up the mountain and eventually would crest the ridge west of the summit.”

 Larry and his son Ben climbed the Southwest Rib of Peak 10604, aiming towards two small towers.
 Thanks to the ATV vehicle assist, their ascent covered about a half mile to the summit with 1,000 feet of elevation gain.
-Larry commented that “The relentless sliding scree up the nearly 1,000 feet of elevation gain made the sweet approach a memory.
+Larry commented: “The relentless sliding scree up the nearly 1,000 feet of elevation gain made the sweet approach a memory.
 Thank goodness for trekking poles.
 We muscled our way up the mountain on all fours.
 Climbing between the two towers, we made our way to the summit.”

 Southeast Ridge, Class 4 by Livingston Douglas